capitalch/trace/tracking.md

                                                                                                         Delete stock journal as whole
                                                                                                         Delete items in edit mode
                                                                                                         Submit functionality
-Serial number, show serial numbers in view, and treat it during edit Print pdf using PDFMake
+                                                                                                        Serial number, show serial numbers in view, and treat it during edit
+Print pdf using PDFMake
 Security and permissions
-Reflect effect of stock journal in associated queries for stock and sales etc.
+Reflect effect of stock journal in associated queries for stock and sales etc QA

 ### Plan (new)